Moksh-Fadia/Content-Similarity-System/README.md

-# 🎬 Movie Recommender System
+# 🎬 Movie Content Similarity System

 A content-based **Movie Recommendation System** built using **Flask** and **Sentence Transformers** that suggests similar movies based on user input.
 It also keeps track of recent searches using **SQLite** and displays them dynamically on the results page.